-structure is taught, you will find a section called 'Grammar Trip' that fosters pupils' self-discovery of structures.
-Pupils solve activities that help them reflect on and internalize the structures right after having seen them at work.
+called 'Grammar Trip' that fosters pupils' self-discovery of

-Activities marked with Help pupils integrate new language with the language taught in previous units (and in previous levels, as the series progresses).
-This will help pupils gain full sense of achievement since they are constantly reusing what they learn in different contexts.
+structures.
+Pupils solve activities that help them reflect on and internalize the structures right after having seen them language with the language taught in previous units help pupils gain full sense of achievement since they are constantly reusing what they learn in different contexts.